History of Tuvalu: Traditional fishing canoes (paopao)

+The people of Tuvalu construct traditional outrigger canoes.
+A 1996 survey conducted on Nanumea found some 80 canoes.
+In 2020 there are about 50 canoes with up to five households practicing traditional canoe building.
+However, the availability of mature fetau trees (Calophyllum inophyllum) on the island is declining.

+An outrigger canoe would be constructed by a skilled woodworker (tofuga or tufunga) of the family, on whose land was a suitable tree.
+The canoe builder would call on the assistance of the tufunga of other families.
+The ideal shape the canoe was that of the body of a whale (tafola), while some tufunga shaped the canoe to reflect the body of a bonito (atu).
+Before steel tools became available, the tufunga or used shell and stone adzes, which were rapidly blunted when used.
+With a group of up to ten tufunga building a canoe, one or two would work on the canoe, while others were engaged in sharpening the edge of one adze after another.
+Each morning, the tufunga would conduct a religious ceremony (lotu-a-toki) over the adzes before the commencement of work.
+When steel tools became available, two tufunga would be sufficient to build a canoe.

 Donald Gilbert Kennedy described the construction of traditional outrigger canoes (paopao) and of the variations of single-outrigger canoes that had been developed on Vaitupu and Nanumea.
 Gerd Koch, an anthropologist, Koch visited the atolls of Nanumaga, Nukufetau and Niutao, in 1960–61, and published a book on the material culture of the Ellice Islands, which also described the canoes of those islands.

 The variations of single-outrigger canoes that had been developed on Vaitupu and Nanumea were reef-type or paddled canoe; that is, they were designed for carrying over the reef and paddled, rather than sailed.
 The traditional outrigger canoes from Nui were constructed with an indirect type of outrigger attachment and the hull is double-ended, with no distinct bow and stern.
 These canoes were designed to be sailed over the Nui lagoon.
 The booms of the outrigger are longer than those found in other designs of canoes from the other islands.
 This made the Nui canoe more stable when used with a sail than the other designs.

+Dance and music

+The traditional music of Tuvalu consists of a number of dances, including fakaseasea, fakanau and fatele.